mdmuhtasimfuadfahim/girvan-newman-algorithm/README.md

 ## License

-This project is for **educational use** to demonstrate Girvan--Newman community detection in Node.js.
+This project is for **educational purposes** to demonstrate Girvan--Newman community detection in Node.js and is licensed under the **GNU General Public License**.

+See the [LICENSE](LICENSE) file for full license details.